Retinal Diseases Diagnosis and Co-Management

 The expert doctors at Walter Eye Clinic utilize advanced technology to diagnose retinal diseases, many of which have no obvious symptoms in the early stages.
 Regular comprehensive eye exams are the best way to uncover retinal disease in the early stages.

 What are Retinal Diseases?

 The retina is a thin, light-sensitive tissue that lines the inner surface of the back part of the eye and is located near the optic nerve.
-There are several different parts associated with the retina, including rods, cones, the macula, and fovea.
+There are several different parts associated with the retina, including rods, cones, the macula, and the fovea.
 The retina senses light and sends signals to the brain, which enables you to see.

-Retinal diseases are eye diseases which damage any part of the retina.
+Retinal diseases are eye diseases that damage any part of the retina.
 If retinal diseases are left untreated, they can lead to vision loss and even blindness.
 If some retinal diseases are diagnosed during the early stages, they can be treated or controlled to preserve vision.
 There are a wide variety of retina diseases and conditions.

 Common Retinal Diseases

 Diabetic retinopathy is a complication of Type 1, Type 2, and gestational diabetes, and can cause vision loss or even blindness in diabetics.
 Diabetic retinopathy is caused by high blood sugar which damages tiny blood vessels that go to the retina, causing them to leak fluid or bleed and promoting the growth of new blood vessels which don’t work well.